cahz/orca/README.md

 The zedboard directory contains a Xilinx Vivado sample project that targets the Zeboard development board using the Zynq-7000 XC7Z020-CLG484-1 SoC.

-The de2-115 directory contains a Intel QSYS/Quartus project that targets the DE2-115 (found in the TPad or Veek development systems).
+The de2-115 directory contains a Intel Qsys/Quartus project that targets the DE2-115 (found in the TPad or Veek development systems).

 In addition to these example system we provide a system (in the sim directory) for use in debug and automated tests using Modelsim.
-We use Intel QSYS to help maintain these systems and generate interconnect.
+We use Intel Qsys to help maintain these systems and generate interconnect.
 The example systems can be simulated in full if desired; see the README in each individual directory for details.